 Taking off with boots and a backpack is a time honored way to explore the world, inside and out, get to know other places, cultures and people, as well as finding your place in the world.
+It’s one way to become a citizen of the world.
 When you think of backpacking, what comes to mind?

 It seems that the only requirement for fitting the definition of a backpacker is the ownership of a particular piece of luggage.

 - “Backpacking around Europe.”